chiiya/filament-access-control/README.md

 }
 ```

-### Authorizing Pages
+#### Authorizing Pages
-This package comes with a simple trait that you can use to authorize access to pages based
+This package comes with a simple trait that you can use to authorize access to custom
-on a permission.
+pages based on a permission.

 ```php
 use Chiiya\FilamentAccessControl\Traits\AuthorizesPageAccess;